jeff-adkisson/swe-3643-fall-2024-homework/homework-2/csharp/Homework2/README.md

 ![img_4.png](README.assets/img_4.png)

-Adding additional tests that directly called ComputeMean, etc. for their error checks achieved 100% coverage of all code in the Statistics library.
+Adding additional tests that directly called ComputeMean, etc., for their error checks achieved 100% coverage of all code in the Statistics library.

 ![img_6.png](README.assets/img_6.png)